-The Long Term Support Program Pilot Project (LTSP) component of WFNJ provides extended emergency assistance benefits for up to an additional 36 months to unemployable WFNJ/TANF/EA and non-cash assistance recipients who are TANF eligible to stabilize and maintain housing for this population.
-Services to this population include intensive case management and case coordination with public housing authorities, mental health, and other pertinent agencies to move this population toward partial or full independence and away from the emergency assistance program.
-The
+The Supportive Housing Assistance Program (SHAP) component of WFNJ provides extended emergency assistance benefits for up to an additional 36 months to WFNJ/TANF and SSI recipients to stabilize and maintain housing.
+Services to this population include case management and case coordination with public housing authorities, mental health, and other pertinent agencies to move this population toward partial or full independence and away from the emergency assistance program.

-Division has a contract to assist these recipients in applying for and obtaining SSI benefits for those individuals with potentially valid SSI claims.
 These services are provided with separate State funding and the expenditures are claimed as MOE.